Close Menu

 Ledbetter highlighted that Series X was designed to offer uncompromising power and become a central piece in the modern living room, while Series S bet on compactness and accessibility.
 According to the designer, both reflect the same philosophy: “creating powerful, useful technology that integrates perfectly into people’s lives”.

-But the most striking thing about his message is that, although he acknowledges that the Xbox Series X|S stage is close to closing, his work on Xbox hardware is far from over.
-Ledbetter stated that he is “excited and inspired by what’s ahead”, making it clear that Microsoft continues to bet on new devices.
+But the most striking thing about his message is that, although he acknowledges that the Xbox Series X|S stage is nearing its end, his work on Xbox hardware is far from over.
+Ledbetter stated that he is “excited and inspired by what awaits us”, making it clear that Microsoft continues to bet on new devices.

 With the rise of projects like Xbox Ally, the portable console developed with ASUS, and rumors of a future “Xbox PC” from OEM manufacturers in 2026, everything points to the brand expanding beyond traditional consoles.
 Additionally, Microsoft has already confirmed that it is working on a new console with AMD chips, fully compatible with the current library.

-In short, Ledbetter’s words are a reminder that, although Xbox Series X|S is approaching the end of its cycle, the future of Xbox hardware is still in motion, with new ways to play and devices that will shape the course of the next few years.
+In short, Ledbetter’s words are a reminder that, although Xbox Series X|S is approaching the end of its cycle, the future of Xbox hardware is still in motion, with new ways to play and devices that will set the course for the next few years.

 Banner